Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Literature for ``AI-oriented'' Trustworthiness

 \section{Literature for ``AI-oriented'' Trustworthiness}

-AI-oriented trustworthiness focuses on whether mental health AI systems meet model- or system-level requirements for safety, reliability, and responsible deployment, independent of any specific criteria related to the interaction.
-Prior work operationalizes this layer through criteria such as reliability and robustness, safety and harm prevention, privacy and data protection, explainability, and fairness.
-Table.\ref{tab:literature_ai} summarizes the dominant technical methods and evaluation practices used to assess these criteria in the literature.
+AI-oriented trustworthiness focuses on whether mental health AI systems meet model- or system-level requirements for safety, reliability, and responsible deployment, independent of any specific interaction design.
+Prior work operationalizes this layer through criteria such as reliability and robustness, safety and harm prevention, privacy and data protection, explainability, and fairness. \autoref{tab:literature_ai} summarizes the dominant technical methods and evaluation practices used to assess these criteria in the literature.